 There are lots of different places you could get a bridge loan from.
 These range from major world banks, to small, specialist lenders.
 You’ll see a list of the best bridging loans and compare bridging loans from different companies in the comparison table at the top of this page.

 A broker could help you find the right bridging finance.
-They may charge a fee but they’ll probably be able to find you the very best bridging loan rates.
+They may charge a fee but as they are experts in this field, and have a network of connections, they are well-placed to find competitive rates.

 This is how much it could cost you to borrow £100,000 over 1 month, 6 months and 12 months, with a monthly interest rate of 0.65%: